ChroNiCle23/SecureGuard-Keylogger-Sentry/README.md

    ```
    Open a web browser and go to http://localhost:5000/.
 You will see the Control Panel of SecureGuard Keylogger Sentry.
    ```
-3. Functionality:
+Functionality:

-   a.
-Add to Startup: Adds the monitoring tool to system startup.
+1. Add to Startup: Adds the monitoring tool to system startup.
-   b.
-Remove from Startup: Removes the monitoring tool from system startup.
+2. Remove from Startup: Removes the monitoring tool from system startup.
-   c.
-Start Monitoring: Initiates monitoring of system resources and file events.
+3. Start Monitoring: Initiates monitoring of system resources and file events.
-   d.
-Stop Monitoring: Stops monitoring of system resources and file events.
+4. Stop Monitoring: Stops monitoring of system resources and file events.
-   e.
-View Logs: Displays real-time logs of monitored file events.
+5. View Logs: Displays real-time logs of monitored file events.
-   f.
-Check Vulnerabilities: Checks for vulnerabilities using CVE data from NVD.
+6. Check Vulnerabilities: Checks for vulnerabilities using CVE data from NVD.
-   g.
-Check File Access: Checks file access permissions for a specified process ID
+7. Check File Access: Checks file access permissions for a specified process ID